Michelle Calkins

-Michelle Calkins is a Canadian former synchronized swimmer, world champion and coach.
+Michelle Calkins is a former Canadian synchronized swimmer, world champion, and coach.

 Career

 Calkins trained with the Calgary Aquabelles.
-In her first international competition she won a silver medal in the team event at the 1973 World Aquatics Championships in Belgrade, Yugoslavia.
+In her first international competition, she won a silver medal in the team event at the 1973 World Aquatics Championships in Belgrade, Yugoslavia.
 She was also a member of the silver medal team at the 1975 Pan American Games.
 Her most notable successes came with her partner Helen Vanderburg.
-At the Pan Pacific Championships in Mexico City the pair won Gold for the first time.
-They won Gold again at the Canadian Aquatic Championships in 1978 in Berlin and were the first Canadian duo to earn gold medals in that event.
+At the Pan Pacific Championships in Mexico City, the pair won gold for the first time.
+They won gold again at the Canadian Aquatic Championships in 1978 in Berlin and were the first Canadian duo to earn gold medals in that event.
 Calkins retired from competition in 1978.

 Coaching

-After she retired from her swimming career she began coaching with the Calgary Aquabelles winning gold with her first team at the Canada Winter Games in Brandon, Manitoba.
+After she retired from her swimming career, Calkins began coaching with the Calgary Aquabelles winning gold with her first team at the Canada Winter Games in Brandon, Manitoba.
 Michelle coached with the Aquabelle Club winning numerous Junior National team titles and Junior coach of the year 1984; continuing under the guidance of Olympic coach Debbie Muir, Michelle coached the Senior Aquabelle team to three National Championships over the span of her career.
-She began serving as a coach for the Canadian National Team in synchronized swimming in 1988, winning gold in solo, duet and team at the Loano Cup in Italy 1992 and Canada's last silver medal in Team at the World Championships in Rome in 1994.
-Michelle was honored Nationally by the Coaching Association of Canada for her success at the World Championships.
-Calkins was the personal coach of 5 Canadian team Olympians: Reed, Fonteyne, Clark, Chan and Tatham.
+She began serving as a coach for the Canadian National Team in synchronized swimming in 1988, winning gold in solo, duet, and team at the Loano Cup in Italy in 1992, and Canada's last silver medal in team at the World Championships in Rome in 1994.
+Michelle was honoured nationally by the Coaching Association of Canada for her success at the World Championships.
+Calkins was the personal coach of five Canadian team Olympians: Reed, Fonteyne, Clark, Chan and Tatham.
 She has since retired from coaching.